 - Physical therapy and exercise

 If chronic pain persists even after weeks or months of conservative treatment, a doctor might suggest surgery as an option.
-Traditional open back surgery for a central disc prolapse may involve the use of general anesthesia, disc removal, a long hospital stay, a long period of recuperation, and unsightly scarring.
+Traditional open back surgery for a central disc prolapse may involve disc removal, a long hospital stay, a long period of recuperation and unsightly scarring.

 Laser Spine Institute (LSI) offers an alternative to traditional prolapsed disc surgery.
 The award-winning surgeons at LSI use revolutionary endoscopic procedures that allow most patients to take a nice walk the evening after their procedure.
 Contact Laser Spine Institute for a free review of your MRI or CT scan, and to learn how a minimally invasive, outpatient procedure can help you rediscover a life without pain.